 We may also need to disclose your personal data in the following limited circumstances:

-The personal data we share with these third parties and in these circumstances will in each case be limited to that strictly necessary to satisfy the reasons set out in the table above.
+The personal data we share with these third parties and in these circumstances will in each case be limited to what is strictly necessary to satisfy the reasons set out in the table above.

 4. Transfers of your personal data